 Geology is the science of the earth's crust, its history, composition and the processes involved in the evolution of its present structure.
-The Applied Geology BSc degree course (3000) proceeds from basic geological science to instruction in practical application with such topics as geomechanics, exploration and mining geology, engineering geology, exploration geophysics, and petroleum geology.
-Geology is a major study in the Science and Mathematics course (3970) and a minor study in the Arts Course (3400).
+The Applied Geology BSc degree course (3000) proceeds from instruction in fundamental geological topics to practical applications in the geology of minerals and fuels, in engineering and environmental geology and on exploration techniques including geochemical and geophysical methods.
+The Mining Geology BSc degree course (3015) allows for greater emphasis on the engineering aspects of both underground and open-cut mining techniques while still providing a sound basis of geological principles.
+Geology is a major component of programs in the Science and Mathematics course (3970) and a minor component in the Arts course (4700).
+It is available also in the combined Science/ Law course (4770).

-There are four formal Master of Applied Science degree courses: in Engineering Geology - Hydrogeology - Environmental Geology (EHE) (8020), Mineral Exploration (8091), Exploration Geophysics (8092) and Exploration Geochemistry (8093).
+There are four formal Master of Applied Science degree courses in Engineering Geology - Hydrogeology - Environmental Geology (EHE) (8020), Mineral Exploration (8091), Exploration Geophysics (8092) and Exploration Geochemistry (8093).